infosec-ucalgary/magpieCTF-2021/challenges/networks/treasures-of-polybius/README.md

 https://drive.google.com/file/d/1jDvzBYkgK3WWlXbHEadmGW3yWn4AMRQw/view?usp=sharing
 ```
 ## Hints
-1. Which link leads you to the file itself?
+1. What is the format of the link to the file itself?
 2. How does Google know which file you're trying to download?
 3. Where does the confirmation key come from?